The Wolf Full Moon In Leo Will Give You A New Boost Of Energy

-The first full moon of 2024 occurs on January 25 at 12:54 p.m.
-Eastern Standard Time in the zodiac sign of Leo.
+The first full moon of 2024 occurs on 25th January at 17:54 p.m.
+Greenwich Mean Time in the zodiac sign of Leo.
 We should be in for a powerful time, where we embrace our passions, and let go of people or things we aren’t in tune with.
 The full moon presents a unique chance to bring what we desire into our lives.
 It’s also an opportunity to identify the areas of improvement in our ongoing projects.
 The abundance of energy during this time helps us to tackle problems creatively and showcase our skills.
 With the help of the full moon, we can finish our pending tasks and explore new ways of achieving our goals.

 AdvertisementADVERTISEMENT

 Full moons mark the end of the lunar cycle and offer a chance for transition.
-During this time, we can release and recognize situations in our lives on a deeper level.
+During this time, we can release and recognise situations in our lives on a deeper level.
 Emotions and intuitions run high, allowing us to decide what we want to carry with us in the future.
-Full moons also offer opportunities for healing our hearts, relationships, and matters.
-Each lunation carries a unique energy, and the full moon in Leo is all about tapping into our creativity, passions, and desires.
-While Leo can be seen as dramatic, the flip side is that this fire sign can help us recognize what makes us happiest and align with our inner child.
+Full moons also offer opportunities for healing our hearts, relationships and matters.
+Each lunation carries a unique energy, and the full moon in Leo is all about tapping into our creativity, passions and desires.
+While Leo can be seen as dramatic, the flip side is that this fire sign can help us recognise what makes us happiest and align with our inner child.
 By doing so, we can reach our fullest potential and transcend into greatness.

 The energy of fixed star Praesepe during this full moon provides us with an opportunity to release our past and forgive ourselves and others for our fears.
 However, this energy can also bring emotions to a feverish high.
 It helps us to understand our feelings towards certain situations and relationships.
 Let us remember that this is a great chance for us to move beyond old wounds and create relationships that resonate with us on a profound level.